"

 WHITE-COLLAR CRIME

-Sutherland examined the behavior of the seventy largest US corporations and found that they had violated the law hundreds of times among them.
-Several had engaged in crimes during either World War I or II; they provided defective weapons and spoiled food to US troops and even sold weapons to Germany and other nations the United States was fighting.
+How do we define white-collar crime?
+Edwin Sutherland, a sociologist writing in the 1940s, first introduced the term and defined it as a “crime committed by a person of respectability and high social status in the course of his occupation” (1949, p.
+9).
+Sutherland examined the behavior of the 70 largest U.S. corporations and found that they had violated the law hundreds of times.
+Several had engaged in crimes during World War I or II; they provided defective weapons and spoiled food to U.S. troops and even sold weapons to Germany and other nations the United States was fighting.
 (University of Minnesota, 2015, 8.2 section, para.
 15)

 TRANSNATIONAL AND ORGANIZED CRIME

-In an effort to combattransnational crimes, with specific focus on human and sex trafficking and drug cartels, President Donald J. Trump signed Executive Order 13773, Enforcing Federal Law with Respect to Transnational Criminal Organizations and Preventing International Trafficking, in 2017.
-This Executive Order also bolsters existing federal laws such as the Lacey Act (1900), RICO Act (1970), and other federal laws crossing state and international borders.
-Because of the complex issues of authority and jurisdiction involved with world law enforcement, the Diplomatic Security Service (DSS), a division within the U.S. Department of State is considered the most appropriate agency in the world to enforce transnational laws.
+Exhibiting many of the hallmark characteristics of organized crime, transnational crimes exploit all corners of the globe.
+Many policy issues exist.
+Anti-corruption and transparency in governance, arms control and nonproliferation, climate and environment, drugs and associated crimes and, of course, terrorism, are but a few transnational crimes.
+In an effort to combat transnational crimes, with a specific focus on human and sex trafficking and drug cartels, President Donald J. Trump signed Executive Order 13773, Enforcing Federal Law with Respect to Transnational Criminal Organizations and Preventing International Trafficking, in 2017.
+This executive order also bolstered existing federal laws, such as the Lacey Act (1900), RICO Act (1970), and other federal laws that cross state and international borders.
+Because of the complex issues of authority and jurisdiction involved in world law enforcement, the Diplomatic Security Service (DSS), a division of the U.S. Department of State, is considered the most appropriate agency in the world to enforce transnational laws.
 The DSS is widely represented globally with over 2,000 special agents and hundreds of local criminal investigators, forensics specialists, and assistants whose mission is to combat transnational crime abroad.
-The broad-based inventory of possible crimes–visa and passport fraud, wildlife trafficking, cybercrime, document fraud, and money laundering, creates a diverse opportunity for people motivated to protect their country and the world from exploitation and the greedy, self-serving acts of others.
+The broad-based inventory of possible crimes—visa and passport fraud, wildlife trafficking, cybercrime, document fraud, and money laundering—creates a diverse opportunity for people motivated to protect their country and the world from exploitation and the greedy self-serving acts of others.

-CAUSATION OF THE ENTERPRISE CRIME
+ENTERPRISE CRIME

 Attributions